Skåneland: Etymology

-Administration
+Historical administration

 An earlier administrative and political function of the area was to serve as a core area for one of the three provincial things that together elected the king of Denmark.
 The first Danish administrative sub-divisioning occurred as part of the centralization process, when the area became divided into administrative units called hundreds (herreder in Danish).
 The hundreds were possibly based on older, already existing units, but the establishment of the new form of hundreds was prompted by an increase in royal power during the High Middle Ages.
 These differed from the provincial thing areas in that they were not local communities joined under a governing assembly but top-down regional divisions established to ensure royal authority.
 These medieval Danish hundreds were used to implement military obligations and to expedite the collection of renders due to the king in the provinces.
 They were first established in Jutland, where they replaced previous administrative units called syssel.
 According to some scholars, they were introduced in Skåneland possibly as early as the 11th century.

 In the 13th century, a new fiscal system was introduced and the hundreds were gradually included into larger administrative units called len, with a castle serving as the administrative center.
 This new administrative development was a result of the increased power of the aristocracy.
 In each len, a noble man was put in charge, with the title lensmand.

 Each of the four provinces of Skåneland had representation in the Scanian Thing, which, along with the other two Things of the Danish state (Jutland and Zealand), elected the Danish king.

 The four Scanian provinces were joined under the jurisdiction of the Scanian Law, dated 1200–1216, the oldest Nordic provincial law.
 In the chapter "Constitutional history" in Danish Medieval History, New Currents, the three provincial Things are described as being the legal authority that instituted changes suggested by the elected king.
 The suggestions for changes submitted by the king had to be approved by the three Things before being passed into law in the Danish state.